aspose-cells-cloud/Aspose.Cells-Products/cells/en/ruby/export/workbook-to-pdf/_index.md

 ---
-title: Export WORKBOOK to PDF from spreadsheet using Ruby  API
+title: Export WORKBOOK to PDF from Excel using Cells Cloud SDK for Ruby
 description: Aspose.Cells Cloud REST API support exporting {0} to {1} format files using {2}.
-url: /ruby/export/workbook-to-pdf/

 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true" >}}
-{{< blocks/products/cells/cells-cloud-upper-banner h1="Ruby API to export WORKBOOK to PDF file" h2="Ruby library to export WORKBOOK to PDF file" p="Use Cells Export REST API to export spreadsheet internal object workflows in Ruby.
+{{< blocks/products/cells/cells-cloud-upper-banner h1="Export WORKBOOK to PDF from Excel" h2="Ruby library for exporting WORKBOOK to PDF file" p="Use Export API of Cells Cloud to export Excel file internal object workflows in Ruby.
 This is a professional solution to export WORKBOOK to PDF format file from spreadsheet online using Ruby." urlsection="export/workbook-to-pdf/" >}}
 {{< blocks/products/pf/main-container >}}

-{{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Export WORKBOOK object to PDF format file in Ruby" >}}
+{{< blocks/products/cells/cells-cloud-section isGrey="true"  title="Export WORKBOOK object to PDF format file using Cells Cloud SDK for Ruby" >}}
 {{% blocks/products/cells/cells-cloud-api-reference  apiurl=https://api.aspose.cloud/v3.0/cells/export  apireferenceurl=https://apireference.aspose.cloud/cells/#/LightCells/PostExport  apimethod=POST %}}
 <br/>
-Export WORKBOOK object to PDF file from spreadsheet is a complex task.
+Export WORKBOOK object to PDF file from Excel file is a complex task.
 Export WORKBOOK to PDF format transitions is performed by our Ruby SDK while maintaining the source WORKBOOK spreadsheet's main structural and logical content.
 Our Ruby library is a professional solution to export WORKBOOK objects to PDF format files online.
 This Cloud SDK gives Ruby developers powerful functionality and perfect PDF output.
 <br/>
 <br/>
 {{% blocks/products/cells/cells-cloud-code-div title="Code example in Ruby using REST API to export WORKBOOK to PDF format from spreadsheet" gistPath="" %}}